NetoPedro/RNAFoldingDeepRL/README.md

    ![Structure Example](https://raw.githubusercontent.com/NetoPedro/RNAFoldingDeepRL/master/arc_diagram.png)

-#### Free pairs

-  The free pairs is calculated as the number of bases not connected to another.
-Since we are working on a simplified version of the problem, the only type of connections is a single connection between a pair of bases, where each base can only belong to one pair.
-Also pseudoknots are not allowed.
-  The free pairs is lower bounded by the left of the number of bases divided by 4.
-Further bounds can be set considering that not all bases can be connected to each other.

-#### Pairing Function

- This function is responsible for connecting two bases.
-Because of the restrictions set above, this function needs to verify some flaws in the given data.
-The function has 2 inputs, the position of each base.
-In order to connected them it is important to first verify if the bases are possible to be connected, checking for A-U and C-G pairs.
-Secondly, the connection must not be done if there is any other previous connection that originates a cross with the new one.
-Finally if the connection already exists it should be removed, otherwise added.
-  This function ends with an update to the energy function on every situation where the structure is changed.
+#### Implementation of the structure

+The folding proposed is constrained by the following rules:
+- Pseudoknot or crossing are not allowed
+- A certain base must belong to at most one pair • A-U pairing is permitted
+- C-G pairing is permitted

+The structure has a myriad of representations, although for the purpose of this project only three representations are going to be considered.
+The first, attending to the rules above, is a dot matrix.
+This is a very good visualization approach, although verifying crosses is expensive.
+To second representation is a pairing list, a much simpler approach to verify crosses and pseudoknots.
+Finally the last representation is an One-Hot Encoded matrix detailed on the Policy subsection below.

+### State

+The state represents the system at a given step.
+In this project, the state is defined as the RNA structure at that given step.
+For example, when the system is initialized the RNA structure does not have any pair, at each step a pairing function tries to update the state to the next step.
+The state has all the information needed to act on the system.

+### Action

+Actions are applied over the current state of the system generating another state (sometimes the state remains equal).
+An action in this problem is characterized by and attempt to pair/unpair two given bases together.
+It is possible that an action is not possible to be performed, resulting on a similar state.

 ### Environment

-The environment is responsible for storing a RNA object and return rewards based on an action.

-#### Reset Function

- The reset function is the initial step at each epoch, to reset to default values the fields and variables of the environment.
-A new RNA object is also created to store the new sequence and with reseted values.
-This function is called by the __ init __ function.

-#### Step Function

- The step function receives an action, and using that action it decomposes the action in 2 positions to be connected.
-This is followed by a call to the pairing function.
-The reward is constructed with the new value of free-energy subtracted to the old one.
-This let's us know if there was any kind of improvement to the structure.
-Finally, it is also responsible for checking if it is possible to further improve the model.
-If it isn't then the returned value 'done' must be set to true.
+The state of the system, and all the necessary functions to perform a step are packed in the environment.
+It is responsible to initialize all the necessary components to the system and is one of the most crucial components.
+Every step call performs an action, generating a new state, a reward value and an indication if it is possible to further improve from that step to the next ones.
+It should also include a reset function to reestablish the state of the system.

-##### Rewards
+### Rewards

 When an action is performed over a state, the action generates a possible change on the state.
 From this change it will result a value representing how good was the action performed.
 The value is usually known as the reward given by some action.
 Rewards can be positive, negative or just 0 (for example if the state does not change).
-Regarding this problem, the reward is the difference of connected bases on the statet and state<sub>t+1<\sub>.
+Regarding this problem, the reward is the difference of connected bases on the state<sub>t</sub> and state<sub>t+1</sub>.

 ### Policy

-#### Deep Convolutional Neural Network
- TODO Talk about architecture, training, loss etc
+Exploitation is based on the current knowledge about the problem.
+To generate actions it is necessary to have a representation of the current knowledge.
+This representation is usually a mathematical function that predicts what should be done next, given a state as input.
+At the beginning the knowledge represented by the policy is much similar to a random exploration, but during the training process given some rewards the function parameters are updated to approximate the function to the optimal representation of the system dynamics.

+The policy can be any mathematical technique able to represent a complex enough representation of the dynamics present on the system.
+In this paper, a deep convolutional neural network represents the policy as seen on the figure below.
+These networks were popularized by image recognition and other image-related tasks.
+Nevertheless, they perform generally good with most matrix-based inputs.

 ![CNN Example](https://upload.wikimedia.org/wikipedia/commons/6/63/Typical_cnn.png)

 Aphex34 [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

+As the input for the network, the state is represented by an 8*n matrix, where n stands for the size of the sequence.
+This representation simulates for each position from 0 to n and hot-encoding on the following categories:
+1. Base A unpaired
+2. Base A paired
+3. Base U unpaired
+4. Base U paired
+5. Base C unpaired
+6. Base C paired
+7. Base G unpaired
+8. Base G paired